keaveney/low-cost-PET-landscape/docs/sensitive_elements/geometry.md

 - dynamic whole-body imaging
 - parametric imaging

-The huge downside of a long AFOV camera is that is drastically increases teh cost [@el_ouaridi_detection_2024].
+The huge downside of a long AFOV camera is that is drastically increases the cost [@el_ouaridi_detection_2024].
 This increase in cost has pushed the industry leaders to start optimizing for lower cost.
 These cost saving strategies can then be implemented in an ultra-low-cost short AFOV scanner.
 Some of the methods being expplored include reducing the length of scintillator pixels by half, using sparsely filled detectors and reverting back to BGO [@el_ouaridi_detection_2024].

 #### Pixelated Arrays
 Most detectors are made with long thin pixellated scintillators coupled to photodetectors at their extremities [@el_ouaridi_detection_2024].
 All the pixels are optically separated using some reflective material [@el_ouaridi_detection_2024].